Raising Your Students Self-Confidence

 Teachers need to cultivate confidence in their students and help them to cultivate their strengths.
-One of my old teacher once said, “Every person we teach is a rough diamond.
+One of my old teachers once said, “Every person we teach is an uncut diamond.
 A teacher’s job is to encourage every individual and help them to see their own skills and potential.”

-How can I help my kids to find (and use) their strengths?
+How can I help my students to find (and use) their strengths?

 Which of my beliefs are undermining the learning, growth and success of others?

 If you want students to learn to take responsibility, you need to give up control.
 Let them make decisions about how to learn and decide on their own study breaks.
 Don’t be a micromanaging teacher.

 How can my students exercise individual responsibility in the classroom?